jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 - **Information Exchange**: JSON Web Tokens are a good way of securely transmitting information between parties.
 Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.
 Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

 ## What is the JSON Web Token structure?
-JSON Web Tokens consist of three parts separated by dots (`.`), which are:
+In its compact form, JSON Web Tokens consist of three parts separated by dots (`.`), which are:

 - Header
 - Payload